To all of our patients,

 The UCSF Department of Orthopaedic Surgery is pleased to announce that we will be offering specialty-focused musculoskeletal care in San Francisco at UCSF Medical Center's Mount Zion campus at Sutter and Divisadero.
 In partnership with UCSF Health, the Department will provide total joint replacement and fracture care in addition to sports medicine, foot and ankle, hand and upper extremity, spine care, and other short-stay services to complement the outpatient services currently provided at the UCSF Orthopaedic Institute at 1500 Owens Street, and the complex inpatient spine care delivered at the Spine Center at 400 Parnassus.
 With this expansion of services, patients can expect enhanced access to world-class facilities and providers, an optimized care experience, and the safest environment possible.

 Life after the pandemic requires that we constantly reimagine and reinvent the way we can best deliver safe, high-quality care to you and your loved ones.
-As one important step toward that end, we are transitioning inpatient surgical care for patients requiring joint replacement (hip and/or knee) and elective trauma-related fracture and/or reconstructive surgery to the UCSF Mount Zion campus effective January 25, 2021.
+As one important step toward that end, we are transitioning in-patient surgical care for patients requiring joint replacement (hip and/or knee) effective January 25, 2021, and elective trauma-related fracture and/or reconstructive surgery effective February 8, 2021, to the UCSF Mount Zion Campus.

 Mount Zion has a storied history.
 It was established in 1887 by the San Francisco Jewish community as a nonprofit hospital to render "medical and surgical aid and service to the needy and distressed sick of the community ... without regard to race or creed."